- Hone novel methods to track (real-time) and analyse microplastics

 The PhD researcher will have a training placement at Thames 21, an environmental NGO operating in London, delivering environmental pollution management with communities and municipal stakeholders.
 There will be the opportunity to work closely with the Thames 21 team in their river catchment sites around London; collecting sediment cores and exploring plastic management solutions.

-Jonathan Pearson, School of Engineering, University of Warwick; [email protected]
+For any enquiries related to this project please contact Jonathan Pearson, School of Engineering, University of Warwick; [email protected].

 Although the proposed project will principally based in a physical laboratory (with large scale flumes), we also have instrumented field sites available (e.g. https://www.youtube.com/watch?v=wwQJKMNKbgA, with specialist measurement equipment) if Covid dictates that indoor laboratory work is no longer possible.